ansulagrawal/netflix-clone/README.md

-# Created A Netflix Clone Using IMDB API, REACTJS.
+# Created A Netflix Clone.

+### Applications Used: ReactJS, HTML, CSS, IMDB API.

+### Deployet At: https://netflix-clone-e31fd.web.app/ using firebase.